TrustedFirmwareWebsite/website/_pages/codeofconduct.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Inclusive Language Policy

+TrustedFirmware.org has strict policy that requires use of inclusive language in all the projects which are part this organization.
+Any terminology that is against this policy is banned from being used in any part of TrustedFirmware.org.

+### General terms
+Terms listed here may not normally be part of code but are barred from use within the project regardless.
+- Blackball

+### Coding Standard

+Maintainers are required to adopt the specific addition below to their coding guidelines and ensure adherence to it.
+Project has code and documents which predate this policy and the current guideline does not mandate a retrospective action.

-## Attribution
+# Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html

-For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq
+For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq1